MicrosoftDocs/learn/learn-pr/azure/azure-data-subject-requests/includes/6-how-to-respond-to-dsr-for-system-generated-logs.md

 ## Tools used for DSR for system-generated logs

-The following table lists tool that you can use for executing DSRs for system-generated logs in the Microsoft Cloud.
+The following table lists tools that you can use for executing DSRs for system-generated logs in the Microsoft Cloud.

 |Tool Name|Description|
 |------|------|